Opentrons/opentrons/compute/README.md

 Scripts in that directory will be executed in alphabetical order.
 The most straight-forward way to guarantee exectution order is to prefix file names with numbers (e.g.: `00-configure-wifi` and `05-do-something-else`).

+### System Configuration and Initialization
+The system is organized so as little configuration as possible resides in the Dockerfile; rather, we try and locate configuration and initialization in scripts that are bundled in with the API server wheel, and can therefore be updated without a resin application update.
+The only configuration absolutely required to be in the container itself is now in `container_setup.sh`.
+This script detects the first time a container is running on a device and instructs the API server to, among other things documented in the API subproject, to copy its configuration and initialization scripts to `/data/system`.

 ## More info about Resin

 ### Application